The Spirit Catches You and You Fall Down: Major characters

-Lia Lee (Romanized Popular Alphabet: Liab Lis, July 19, 1982 – August 31, 2012.): a Hmong child born in Merced, California, in 1982.
+Lia Lee (Romanized Popular Alphabet: Liab Lis, July 19, 1982 – August 31, 2012): a Hmong child born in Merced, California, in 1982.
 Beginning in infancy, Lia experiences severe seizures due to Lennox–Gastaut syndrome, a rare form of epilepsy.

 Anne Fadiman: author and narrator of The Spirit Catches You and You Fall Down, writing about her experience with Lia and her family.
 Throughout the story, she stresses the importance of cultural competence in the doctor-patient relationship (and in the greater medical establishment).

 Neil Ernst and Peggy Philp: Lia’s primary care doctors at MCMC.
 Throughout the story, they clash with Lia's parents, whose adherence to Hmong shamanism conflicts deeply with their own beliefs about Western medicine.
 Despite the good intentions of Ernst, Philp, and Lia's parents, significant miscommunication and disagreement cause Lia permanent harm.

 Foua Yang and Nao Kao Lee: Lia’s parents, who believe fervently in the traditional Hmong approach to medicine.

 Jeanine Hilt: a social worker who makes Lia her personal cause and fights on Lia’s behalf.
 She is presented as one of the few members of the American medical establishment willing to acknowledge Hmong tradition and tailor treatment to Lia's case.

 Summary

 Lia experienced her first seizure at three months of age, but a resident at Merced Community Medical Center misdiagnosed her condition, and the hospital was unable to communicate with her parents since the hospital had no Hmong interpreters.
 Anne Fadiman wrote that Lia's parents did not give her medication as it was prescribed because they believed that Lia Lee's state showed a sense of spiritual giftedness, and they did not want to take that away.
 The American doctors did not understand the Hmong traditional remedies that the Lee family used.
 The doctors treating Lia Lee, Neil and Peggy Ernst, had her removed from her home when she was almost three years of age, and placed into foster care for one year, causing friction with her parents.
 By age 4½ Lia Lee had been admitted to hospital care 17 times and had made over 100 outpatient visits.

 The worst seizure Lia had put her on the verge of death.
-She went to the emergency room and Dr. Neil Ernst could not do anything.
-He talked to Lia's parents about transferring her to Fresno, California because Lia would need further treatment that Ernst could not provide.
-Lia's parents believed their daughter was transferred because of Ernsts' vacation plans.
+She went to the emergency room and Neil Ernst could not do anything.
+He talked to Lia's parents about transferring her to Fresno, California, because Lia would need further treatment that Ernst could not provide.
+Lia's parents believed their daughter was transferred because of Ernst's vacation plans.

-Lia Lee slipped into a coma after suffering from a tonic-clonic seizure in 1986 when she was four years of age.
-Lia Lee's doctors believed she would die, but Lia Lee remained alive but with no higher brain functions.
+Lia slipped into a coma after suffering from a tonic-clonic seizure in 1986 when she was four years old.
+Lia's doctors believed she would die, but Lia remained alive with no higher brain functions.